sirouk/ccxt-market-maker/README.md

 - ✅ Automatically install Docker and prerequisites
 - ✅ Guide you through setting up your market maker
 - ✅ Help manage multiple trading pairs
+- ✅ Import API credentials from existing setups (no need to re-enter)
+- ✅ Smart API key management (same key works for different tokens, prevents duplicates)
+- ✅ Graceful shutdown (automatically cancels all orders when stopping)
 - ✅ Handle all the technical details for you

 ### Quick Example